opalmedapps/opal-db-management/README.md

 ### Step 3: Build the PHP Docker images

 We need to build an image of the PHP setup to be able to clone the 4 dbv repos and pass our SSH private key to the Docker build process.
 The steps of this process can be found in the `Dockerfile` at the root of the repository.
-To build the image from the Dockerfile via docker-compose, ensure that the `SSH_KEY_PATH` variable is set in `.env`.run the following command at the root of the repository (due to missing support in `docker-compose` this step is separated currently):
+To build the image from the Dockerfile via docker-compose, ensure that the `SSH_KEY_PATH` variable is set in `.env`.

 ```shell
 docker compose build --build-arg CACHEBUST=$(date +%s)